Subscribe to My Newsletter

 “We are long-term owners of well-diversified portfolios of superior companies that have consistently demonstrated their ability, in time, not merely to survive but to triumph over any and every earthly species of ‘crisis.’”Nick Murray

-A 100% equity mutual fund is a professionally managed type of collective investment that pools money from many people and invests it in a large number of companies (usually over 100).
+An all-equity mutual fund is a professionally managed type of collective investment that pools money from many people and invests it in a large number of companies (usually over 100).
 The mutual fund hires professional fund managers who choose exactly which companies to buy (and when to sell).A mutual fund is a lot like a pie — no matter how small (or big) a slice you take, you still get the same ingredients.

 “My fortune is invested in profit-seeking enterprises managed by largely rational men and women who respond to the reality of price signals every minute of every day.
 Price signals sent out by seven billion people making economic and financial decisions in their own best interests.”Nick Murray